arturmatlega/instalguru-blog-en/_posts/2020-01-03-how-to-get-rid-of-a-bad-smell-from-your-sink.md

 A sink is a central point in every bathroom.
 It is used many times throughout a day - **especially if a larger number of people live in the house**.
 If the sink is not regularly cleaned, it might result in a clogged drain.
 It's even more important when one shaves over the sink.
 In this case the hair might flow down the drain and clog the sink.

 **It is quite similar for the kitchen sink.** Food residues are a side effect of meals preparation and washing the dishes.
-Without regular cleaning, a clogged sink and the foul smell in the house is nearly inevitable.
+Without regular cleaning, a clogged sink and the foul smell in the house is difficult to avoid.
 Probably everyone would like to avoid that.

 ## How to get rid of the smell from your sink?